rewbycraft/JACKDynamicConnectionAgent/README.md

 ##Dependencies:
 - JACK
 - Yaml-C++
+- LibProcPS (most linux distros include this, as it is what ps and such use)
 - The Lean Mean C++ Option Parser (included in repository)
 - EasyLogging++ (automatically downloaded into repository via git subtree)